TarasKoval/BashScripts/README.md

 #Find the difference between the square of the sum and the sum of the squares of the first N natural numbers.
 #key "-s" return sum of squares
 #key "-S" return square of sum

+LEAP
+#Given a year, report if it is a leap year.

+LUHN
+#Given a number determine whether or not it is valid per the Luhn formula.